FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/mrrobot.md

 /usr/lib/pt_chown
 ```

-We can exploit nmap (/usr/local/bin/nmap) with a vulnerability in the interactive mode since nmap is running with root priviledges but we can trigger it as user robot:
+We can exploit nmap (/usr/local/bin/nmap) with a vulnerability in the interactive mode since nmap is running with root privileges but we can trigger it as user robot:

 ```sh
 nmap --interactive